 If the size of this school is overwhelming, students can utilize the distance program, stay at home, and still earn an accredited Liberty degree.
 For this reason, Liberty is one of the most flexible and accessible options for homeschoolers.

 Perhaps the most non-traditional school on the list is College of the Ozarks, located outside of Branson, Missouri.
-Also called “Hard Work U,” this school is easy on the wallet, replacing all tuition costs with a student work program of about 15 hours per week.
+Also called “Hard Work U,” this school is easy on the wallet, replacing all tuition costs (roughly $18,500 per year) with a student work program of about 15 hours per week.

-The school has a liberal arts–based curriculum supplemented by a character-education curriculum, setting this school apart in regards to its holistic approach to student development.
+The enrolls around 1,400 students in a liberal arts-based curriculum supplemented by a character-education curriculum, setting this school apart in regards to its holistic approach to student development.
 Though this school is technically “free,” it is not considered in cost lists here, since the students still have to “pay,” just with time and energy rather than money.

 Though C of O is non-traditional, do not be fooled; this is a serious academic institution, being consistently ranked since 1989 in U.S. News and World Report, and recognized as a “best buy” in Money Magazine and as a top Character-Building College in the Templeton Honor Roll.